Saurav-Giri-1717/Third-Repository/README.md

 # Third-Repository
 Author - Saurav Kumar Giri
 <br>
-Use HTML tags in GitHub.
+HTML tags are used in GitHub.